rhalkyard/SEthernet/README.md

 #### ENC624J600 is erroneously configured into SPI mode

-The combined `SPISEL` `/INT` pin on the ENC624J600 is pulled up instead of down.
+The combined `SPISEL`/`/INT` pin on the ENC624J600 is pulled up instead of down.
 This causes the ENC624J600 to be configured into SPI mode rather than parallel mode, which is not much use to us.